THE BOY WHO LIVED

-While upstairs, Mr. Dursley takes one more look outside and sees the cat below, still staring down the street.
-He strains his mind for a while, wondering what it could all mean, and then frets about what people would think if they were involved with that crowd, how he couldn't bear it.
+When upstairs, Mr. Dursley takes one more look outside and sees the cat below, still staring down the street.
+He strains his mind for a while wondering what it could all mean, and then frets about what people would think if they were involved with that crowd, how he couldn’t bear it.

 After that he lets the matter go and they slip off to bed, Mr. Dursley deciding right before he rolled over that, what did it matter?
 This couldn’t affect them.

-"Dude, his wife's related to a witch" Sirius said in disbelief.
+“His wife’s related to a witch,” Sirius said in disbelief.